mozmeao/infra/README.md

 - [FluentD](http://www.fluentd.org/)
 	- collecting logs from Kubernetes pods

+## How we manage our work

+Our team manages it's work via a simple [Github project](https://github.com/mozmar/infra/projects/2).
+All data in the project is "standalone": we try to keep all links and references as public as possible, but there are obviously tasks that include sensitive data.
+These sensitive tasks are managed internally, and also tracked in private [Bugzilla](https://bugzilla.mozilla.org/) issues.

+## Contributing

+If you'd like to make a contribution, or you've found an issue with our work, please submit an issue and/or pull request.
+We're happy to take a look, however, a timeframe for review cannot be guaranteed.

 ## Contacting us

 We're in the `#ee-infra` channel on IRC.
 More info [here](https://wiki.mozilla.org/IRC).